Objective Prioritisation, The Science of Sequencing Strategy

 Prioritisation frameworks rank objectives in execution order.
 When you calculate RICE scores, ICE scores, or WSJF values, you’re explicitly sequencing the backlog.
 Prioritisation answers: “Given finite capacity, which objectives should teams tackle first?”

 Prioritisation is forward-looking and prescriptive.
 It builds the roadmap by forcing brutal trade-offs.
 Every prioritisation framework multiplies or divides dimensions like impact, effort, reach, and confidence to produce a score.
 Sort by score, draw a line where capacity runs out, and everything above the line gets funded.
 Everything below waits—or dies.
+This is where capacity-based planning becomes essential—without knowing your actual capacity, you can’t draw that line honestly.

 This is the critical distinction: tagging categorises so you can analyse; prioritisation ranks so you can decide.
 Tagging is a lens; prioritisation is a guillotine.
 You need both, but confusing them leads to roadmaps that are meticulously categorised and hopelessly unfocused.